nanaeasiedu/unredis/README.md

 ## TODO

-- Add OPS/SEC widget to the dashboard
+- [] Add OPS/SEC widget to the dashboard
-- Display table containing redis server information
+- [] Display table containing redis server information
-- Display the stats in the terminal
+- [] Display the stats in the terminal
-- Probably use event source to send new stats data to the client
+- [] Use event source to send new stats data to the client

 ## Technologies